profdenis/vanier_database/doc/420-921-VA-Database-DRinfret.md

 will learn to define, manipulate, and query a database.
 This course covers relational databases and the entity-relationship (ER) model, along with the Structured Query Language (SQL).
-In addition, students will learn how to establish data confidentiality (management of authorization), to process data ( stored procedure and scripts), and to save and restore a database.
+In addition, students will learn how to establish data confidentiality (management of authorization), to process data (stored procedure and scripts), and to save and restore a database.

+### Course ponderation (theory, lab, and homework hours): 3-4-3

 ## Course's role in the program